Sife-ops/constellations/README.md

-2. If the client received tokens from the server, the application sets a local storage item 'yu' with the value of the access token (the refresh token is persisted in HTTP cookies and automatically gets included in subsequent requests), sets its 'loggedIn' state to true, and mounts the home component.
+2. If the client received tokens from the server, the application sets a local storage item 'yu' with the value of the access token (the refresh token is persisted in HTTP cookies and is automatically included in subsequent requests), sets its 'loggedIn' state to true, and mounts the home component.
 Otherwise, 'loggedIn' state remains false and login component mounts.

 3. Client sends GraphQL login mutation with email, password, and 'remember' parameters.

-4. If credentials are good, server responds with a HTTP cookie containing a refresh token (no access token object is sent).
+4. If credentials are good, server responds with an HTTP cookie containing a refresh token (no access token object is sent).
 Otherwise, error.

 5. If client received an HTTP cookie containing a refresh token, the application